Tlee43/IQ/README.md

 # Build

-To build the IQ solver, you need to have the following packages installed... .
-Then, if you have all the packages, run the following comands.
+To build the IQ solver, you need to have the zlib package installed.
+Then, run the following comands.

 ```bash
 git clone https://github.com/Tlee43/IQ.git